Ipstenu/ban-hammer/readme.txt

 ==Changelog==

-= 2.6.1 =
-* December 2018 by Ipstenu
-* PHPCS checks
-* Check for WooCommece

-= 2.6.1 =
-* January 2018 by Ipstenu
-* Formatting changes
-* Stopped non-admins from seeing settings links and notifications

-= 2.6 =
+= 2.7 =
-* February 2017 by Ipstenu
+* August 2020 by Ipstenu
-* Allow redirection to custom URLs on failed login.
-* Move plugin to Settings API
-* Combine options
-* Fixed BuddyPress
-* Optimized multisite
-* Removed check for WP 3.4 (only 4.0 and up get updates anyway)
+* Compatibility with 5.5
+* Corrected deprecation of blacklist_keys (it still falls back for older WP)

 == Upgrade Notice ==
 Version 2.6 is a major update.
 You MAY need to reset your error messages in some situations.